 Learn about cooking and cleaning as these services are not provided at college.
 It is now your job to make sure you are eating well, getting sleep and keeping tidy.
 Create a schedule that will allow you time for studying, classes, recreation, as well as taking care of yourself.
 Neglecting to fuel your body with nutritious foods can take an enormous toll on your sense of well-being, as can unchecked stress levels.

 Watch the carbs you’re eating to keep your weight in check.
 Try to avoid processed foods and convenience items.
-Eat fresh produce and whole grains to maintain energy levels and stay healthy.
+Eat fresh produce and whole grains to maintain energy levels and stay health, plus you will be able to transform your body even when you are not super active.
 Protein is important, but make sure to consume it in moderation.

 Sign up for classes as soon as you are able to.
 By putting it off until the last minute, you are not guaranteed a spot in your desirable class, meaning you may have to wait to take it until the next semester.
 As soon as you have your sights set on a particular class, sign up for it!